anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 )
 ```

-!!! note
-    An interesting trend in continual learning involves algorithmic advancements where models build on their knowledge without retraining from scratch and suffering from catastrophic forgetting.
+> An interesting trend in continual learning involves algorithmic advancements where models build on their knowledge without retraining from scratch and suffering from catastrophic forgetting.
 Check out this survey (rev. 04/2021) for a review of methods: [A continual learning survey: Defying forgetting in classification tasks](https://arxiv.org/abs/1909.08383){:target="_blank"}.

 ### Evaluation